MarcoKoch/sphinx-cmake_domain/README.md

 ## Contact

-If your request does not fit into the issue tracker, please drop me an E-mail at <marco-koch@t-online.de>.
+This project is developed by Marco Koch <marco-koch@t-online.de>.

-Please note that I'm developing this extension in my spare time.
+Please note that I'm working on this extension in my spare time.
 It may thus take a while until I find the time to answer.
 If you don't hear back within two weeks, feel free to send me a reminder.